-How to Distinguish from Similar Species: Pollicipes polymerus, the other goosneck barnacle commonly found intertidally, has more than 10 plates in the capitulum and attaches to rocks.
+How to Distinguish from Similar Species: Pollicipes polymerus, the other goosneck barnacle commonly found intertidally here in the Pacific Northwest, , has more than 10 plates in the capitulum and attaches to rocks.
 Lepas pacifica has a notch on the side of the capitulum that borders the scutum.
 Lepas hilli has smooth plates and 3 or more filamentous growths from the base of the first cirri.

-Geographical Range: Cosmopolitan in the open sea (pelagic).
-Often found washed up on the beach on the open coast; on our shores not usually washed up south of Point Conception, CA.
+Geographical Range: Cosmopolitan in the open sea (pelagic), especially in warm water.
+Often found attached to pelagic debris washed up on the beach on the open coast; on our shores not usually washed up south of Point Conception, CA.

 Depth Range: Shallow pelagic, usually within a meter of the surface attached to a floating object.